publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptI/spta/m__us_usc_t19_s1401a.md

             (B)

-             if merchandise meeting the requirements under subparagraph (A) cannot be found (or for purposes of applying subsection (b)(2)(B)(i) of this section, regardless of whether merchandise meeting such requirements can be found), merchandise that—
+             if merchandise meeting the requirements under subparagraph (A) cannot be found (or for purposes of applying subsection (b)(2)(B)(i), regardless of whether merchandise meeting such requirements can be found), merchandise that—

                 (i) was produced in the same country as, but not produced by the same person as, the merchandise being appraised, and